lambdaclass/concrete/ROADMAP.md

     new `check_profile_docs.sh`; include negatives for stale "array bounds not covered", stale "integer overflow wraps silently", stale H11/open-hole status, and any wording that upgrades tests/runtime checks/SMT to formal proof.
+Extend the same gate into a doc-snippet compile check: every Concrete code block in README/site/docs either compiles under an explicit fixture harness or is marked `pseudocode`/`text` with a reason.
 This item is a prerequisite for pulling the verified profile forward.

 ## Phase 7: Standard Library And Core APIs